Teradata Spool Space Introduction

 How can Phantom Spool Space be released?

-The easiest way (without using the console) is to execute the following procedure:
+The simplest method, without resorting to the console, is to perform the following procedure:

 call SYSLIB.FixCurrentSpace(‘S’, ‘Y’, ‘N’, null, cnt, err);

-We can use this procedure to solve phantom spool problems and correct inconsistencies in the DBC.DATABASESPACE table.
+This procedure resolves phantom spool issues and rectifies inconsistencies in the DBC.DATABASESPACE table.

-Persistent Spool Space survives a system restart or the crash of a node.
+- Persistent: Persistent Spool Space is used for critical workloads and survives a system restart or a node crash.
 We can define the critical workload per session or the whole system.

 Solve The Teradata Spool Space Problem – Failure 2646 No more spool space

-As already mentioned, “no more spool space” can be triggered by different scenarios.
-Here are some ideas on how to avoid this problem:
+As previously stated, “no more spool space” can be caused by various circumstances.
+Here are some suggestions for preventing this issue:

 Ensure up-to-date statistics